CyberDa3m0n/Space-Invaders/README.md

 # Space-Invaders
-Star Wars themed Space Invaders game made using Pygame.
+Simple Star Wars themed Space Invaders game made using Pygame.

 Made as part of a mini-project in my university.